 - 2 large eggs

-- Chop the garlic in a food processor.
+- Mince the garlic in a food processor.
 Add the parsley and pulse until finely chopped.
 Add the garbanzo beans and pulse until finely chopped.

 - Line a 1/4 cup measuring cup with saran (plastic) wrap.
 Spray lightly with cooking spray